-Prior to joining AMI, Mr. Nagy served as the Managing Director of the Intelligent Manufacturing Systems (IMS), an international organization promoting innovation and integration of Industry 4.0 technologies through research projects, workshops, and World Manufacturing Forum events.
+Prior to joining the team, Mr. Nagy served ss the Vice President of Business Development for AMI and was responsible for development and advancement of sales, marketing, and programs.
+Prior to AMI, he served as the Managing Director of the Intelligent Manufacturing Systems (IMS), an international organization promoting innovation and integration of Industry 4.0 technologies through research projects, workshops, and World Manufacturing Forum events.
 In this capacity, he developed an extensive network of advanced manufacturing contacts both here in the U.S., as well as internationally.
 He was also a principal in developing the World Manufacturing Forum and World Manufacturing Foundation and served as the Board Vice President and Board member.
 He has served on various advanced manufacturing committees including the MSSC Select Committee on Emerging Manufacturing Process Technologies, BSA National Foundation – STEM Advisory Committee, the advisory for PICASSO, and has advised manufacturing policy to U.S. Senator of Delaware Chris Coons office.
 Mr. Nagy holds a Bachelor of Arts Degree from Lycoming College, a Master of Business Administration degree from Baker University, and certification in medical technology.

 SMLC Strategic Advisory Council

-Our organization is guided by our Strategic Advisory Council (SAC).
-The membership communicates and proposes ideas and strategies to the SAC for consideration and adoption.
-The Board of Directors and Managing Director oversee the operations and resource allocation for programs and activities.
+Our organization is guided by our Strategic Advisory Council (SAC) that proposes ideas and strategies to the community for consideration and adoption.
+The Board of Directors and Managing Director oversee the operations and resource allocation for its activities.